 No. Your son is automatically British if he has been formally adopted by your husband under the UK adoption system.
 He does not have to continue to make applications for lawful immigration status.

 No, unless you can show that the relationship broke down as a result of domestic violence.
-You have a duty to inform the Home Office about what has happened and you are likely to have your leave to remain cut short.
+You have a duty to inform the Home Office about what has happened and you are likely to have your permission to remain cut short.
 If there was domestic violence, seek legal advice as soon as possible.